 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-I’ve received multiple emails from readers asking what’s in my carry-on bag so I thought it would be interesting to actually open up all of the pockets and find out exactly what’s inside.
+Every year, I receive multiple emails from readers asking what’s in my carry-on bag so I decided to actually open up all of the pockets and find out exactly what’s inside.
 I do this every few months to clean out receipts, old hotel key cards, medicine, snacks and boarding passes … so it’s a good excuse to do it again.
-What inside my carry-on bag is far more important to me than anything that’s in my checked luggage so here’s what I’ve got.
-RELATED: Stop overpacking: 10 things you don’t need to pack
+What’s inside my carry-on bag is far more important to me than anything that’s in my checked luggage, so let’s take a look at what I’ve got.

 1. Briggs & Riley roller bag and Roots duffel bag

 First of all, regardless of whether I go away for a day or two months, I always travel with my Briggs & Riley roller bag.
-I’ve had it for years and I love it because it fits under every airline seat (except some American Airlines planes that have those ridiculously huge entertainment boxes installed on the floor under most aisle seats).
-It has a lot of pockets, it’s durable and has a lifetime warranty.
-Being durable is key for me because I’m rough on it as I pack it to the rim and usually have a heavy bag on top of it.
+I’ve had it for over a decade and I love it because it fits under every airline seat (except some American Airlines planes that have those ridiculously huge entertainment boxes installed on the floor under most aisle seats).
+I love it because it has a lot of pockets, it’s durable and has a lifetime warranty.
+Being durable is key for me because I’m rough on it as I stuff it to the gills and usually have a heavy bag on top of it.
 I’m also always in a hurry so it’s getting a lot of wear and tear.
 FYI: To fasten my other carry-on bag (a Roots duffel bag like this one) to my roller bag, I use a LugBuddy.
 They don’t make them anymore but here’s something similar.

 I like to be productive when I’m flying so I always have my laptop with me.
 I just bought a new 14 inch Lenovo Yoga 9, which has been great.
-What surprises me is that most travelers – especially business travelers – don’t use a privacy shield.
+What surprises me is how few travelers, especially business travelers, don’t use a privacy shield.
 It’s shocking the information I’ve read on some of my surrounding seatmates’ laptops, including a script a TV star was reading.
-You can also get a privacy shield for your phone, which I should probably get for my iPhone 14 Pro.
+You can also get a privacy shield for your phone, which I should probably get for my iPhone 17 Pro.
 I also have a mouse pad in my bag to use when there are glass tables in the hotel room.

 I have so many tech gadgets that in order to find anything, I need to have a tech organizer like this one from Bagsmart.
-Inside them all is a hot mess.
-I have an external hard drive to find all my photos in case I need one for a story I’m writing.
-I have extra charging cables for my phone and watch, there are plug adapters, international adapters, USB car charger, a Belkin USB-C Multimedia Hub, so I can connect multiple devices to my laptop, which only has one USB port.
+Inside, I have an external hard drive to find all my photos in case I need one for a story I’m writing.
+I have extra charging cables for my phone and watch, there are plug adapters, international adapters, a USB car charger, a Belkin USB-C Multimedia Hub, so I can connect multiple devices to my laptop.
 I have a headset to do interviews.
 I also have a clip-on light for interviews and AAA batteries.

 I used to be afraid to fly and one of the ways I was able to take my mind off being on a plane was either reading a newspaper or writing in a journal.
 I started buying these small leather journals two decades ago and every flight, you will see me recording all the details in it.
 I record my destination, the date, airline, aircraft type, flight number, seat number, departure time, pushback from the gate, takeoff time, flight time, weather … I also record the purpose of my trip, where I stayed, including hotel room number, restaurants, transportation, purchases and weather.

 On the flip side, when I’m going somewhere warm, I keep a portable fan in my bag.
-Right now, I have a neck fan so I can be hands free.
-It looks like a pair of headphones but it’s really keeping me cool. learned about it last summer while walking the scorching hot streets of Rome and saw a number of tourists with them.
+Sometimes, I use a neck fan so I can be hands free.
+It looks sort of like a pair of headphones but it really helps to keep you cool. learned about it last summer while walking the scorching hot streets of Rome and saw a number of tourists with them.
 My wife and kids prefer this handheld fan, which is great too.

 I always carry an empty reusable water bottle that I fill up post security and I have a bag full of snacks.
 Usually granola bars, dried fruit, crackers and Trader Joe’s Teriyaki turkey jerky (but I don’t open it on a plane unless I’m desperate because it smells so strong).